 vaikka etsä <???> tämän

 niität kylvöästäsi herel-

-The first part was more difficult to read.
-One word remains illegible, so the whole message is somewhat unclear.
-It does speak of an empty place the deceased left behind and how whoever wrote this thought that the deceased was a lucky person, even though… and here is the illegible word.
+One word remains illegible (to me at least), so part of the text remains unclear.
+There is a mention of an empty place the deceased left behind and how whoever wrote this thought that the deceased was a lucky person, even though… and here is the illegible word.
 Even though they couldn’t stay in the “brilliance of this world” would fill the gap in a way that makes sense, but I really do not know.

-The second part is much clearer: “The white coffin speaks / yours, who died young / you were ready to join / those who thank the lord / there you’ll be reaping your sow / the fruits of god.”
+The other part is much easier to read: “The white coffin speaks, yours, who died young, you were ready to join those who thank the lord, there you’ll be reaping your sow, the fruits of god.”